ahmadalli/public-notes/docs/index.md

 :::note

 The content here are reflections of my thoughts and experiences.
-They are not meant to be taken as advice or guidance.
+You shouldn't take them as professional advice or guidance.
 Consider them as a starting point for your own research and understanding and consult with professionals when needed.

 :::